-For more information about renewable generation, please contact Kent Carson, senior director of media relations & communications programs, at 614.540.1111 or firstname.lastname@example.org.
+For more information about renewable generation, please contact Krista Selvage, director of media relations & communications, at 614.540.6407 or email@example.com.

 The Ohio Energy Project (OEP) is a nonprofit organization that assists teachers in providing energy education in the classroom.
 AMP promotes and sponsors this program at the state level for municipal electric community school systems.
 There are 21 AMP member communities participating in this project.

-For more information about OEP, please contact Karen Ritchey, manager of communication programs, at 614.540.0933 or email@example.com.
+For more information about OEP, please contact Karen Ritchey, director of member events and programs, at 614.540.0933 or firstname.lastname@example.org.

 The Demonstration of Energy Efficient Developments (DEED) program is the only research and development program funded by and for public power utilities.
 American Public Power Association’s DEED program fills a vital niche for public power.
 All AMP member communities who are also APPA members are members of the DEED program.